MarvinClerge/GoodEats/README.md

 In order to use this application ruby and node js must be installed
 ### MAC OS
 1. Download both the frontend and backend of GoodEats
-2. Go to the backend folder location in your terminal and run bundle install
+2. Go to the backend folder location in your terminal and run `bundle install`
-3. After the installation is complete run rails db:migrate and rails db:seed to create the database
+3. After the installation is complete run `rails db:migrate` and `rails db:seed` to create the database
-4. Run rails s to start the backend rails server
+4. Run `rails s -p 3001` to start the backend rails server
 5. Go to the frontend folder location in your terminal
-6. Run npm install to install required node packages
+6. Run `npm install` to install required node packages
-7. Run npm start to start the frontend server
+7. Run `npm start` to start the frontend server
 8. Go to http://localhost:3000 in your browser

 ## How to use?
-After installation this application offers a varitey of activities.
-First let go over the searching.
-When the application first loads it will ask for permission for your location.
-This is to determine what locations are near you.
-By default the applications will return restaurants within 1000 meters of you.
+After installation this application offers a variety of activities.
+Below are the myriad of things you can do:

 #### Search
-Under the navbar you will find the search area.
-Here you can change two parameters for you results.
-The left input will change the distance of restaurants that can be discovered.
-The right input will change whether restaurants or bars will be returned.
-After changing the parameters click on the search button and the result will be returned below.
+In the center of the home pageis the search section.
+Users can use this to search for nearby locations by distance in meters and type of location.

 #### Login
-In the top right corner of the web application will find the login section.
-Here you can create an account or login.
-Once you are logged in you will have the ability to favorite and comment on locations.
+In the top right corner of the home page is the  login section.
+Here a user can create an account or login.
+Once logged in a user will have the ability to favorite and comment on locations.

 #### Places
-After a search in the main page the results will appear below.
-Here you can view the nearby restaurants and their information such as their location, rating, and if they are open.
-If you click on a place’s card you will be taken to a page containing more information.
-Here you can view even more information about the location and comment on it.
+After a search in the main page the results will appear as cards below.
+Click on a card to be taken to the locations page and view more information.

 #### Comment
-When viewing the page that contains all of a place’s information you will find a comment section at the bottom.
-Here you can view all comments let by other users about that location.
-If you are logged in you can write and comment of your own or edit and delete your previous comments.
+Users can comment on a location in its page.

 ## Screenshots
 ![playine section](screen1.png)